TQT Fellows receive the following benefits:

 - Connection to the network of CivicSpark alum and AmeriCorps alums

 The Segal Education Award is given to Fellows upon the successful completion of their service year.
-For the 2022-23 service year, the amount for Fellows who serve a at least 1700 hours will be $6,495, and those who serve 1200 will receive $4,546.50.
+For the 2023-24 service year, the amount for Fellows who serve at least 1700 hours will be $6,895.
 It is meant to help the Fellow pay for educational expenses, such as loans, going to grad school, getting certificates, or for school supplies post-AmeriCorps.
 The award is not given to the Fellow as cash or a check; the Fellow must request that AmeriCorps make a payment to an eligible loan provider or school, and AmeriCorps will make payments directly to them on your behalf.
 The Segal Education Award must be used within 7 years of completing the program.

 Yes, Fellows are allowed up to 80 hours of personal time off (vacation/sick time) throughout the service year.
 Fellows will be required to request approval for time off from both their Site Supervisor(s) and Regional Coordinator.
 If Fellows need to take off additional time, they can work with both their Site Supervisor(s) and Regional Coordinator to coordinate additional time off.

 Yes, Fellows will receive mentorship from project partners and CivicWell staff at various levels.
 Site Supervisors will be the main mentor for the Fellow, assisting them with their project and any other project specific questions Fellows may have, as well as helping them grow professionally in the workspace.
 The Regional Coordinators will assist in some professional development through regular training sessions, and provide general support for the Fellows throughout the year.
 CivicWell staff is also available to assist Fellows whenever they have questions.